You have turned-in this assignment. You can review the lesson and see your previous answers.

 Your teacher or trusted adult will be able to guide you on which websites are really reliable.

-They're usually websites which are made by people that we've heard of such as the BBC.
+They're usually websites which are made by people that we've heard of, such as the BBC.

-And the advantage of those websites is they've been checked by lots of different experts so we know that the information on them is reliable and accurate.
+And the advantage of those websites is they've been checked by lots of different experts, so we know that the information on them is reliable and accurate.

 Information on random websites we might find at the top of a Google search can be unreliable because we don't know who's written them and we don't know who's checked the information.

-It's also really important when the we use the internet that we stay safe and we listen to what our teachers and trusted adults say about searching safely.
+It's also really important when we use the internet that we stay safe and we listen to what our teachers and trusted adults say about searching safely.

 Okay, let's just bring some of this together and think about what we've just been saying.